malmostad/sitevision_assets/README.md

     $ grunt build
     $ grunt build --sourcemaps

-Files generated to `public` directory must not be used for deployment to production, `dist` is used for that (see below).
+Files generated to `public` directory must not be used for deployment to production, `dist` is used for that (see *Build for Deployment* below).

-## Build for Deployment
-Do not use the files in the `public` directory when you deploy to a test or production server.
-To generate minified versions of the asset files, run:

-    $ grunt dist

-A new version will be compiled for deployment in the `dist` directory.
-The directory will be cleaned before the new files are generated.

-To generate a Java servlet for deployment in the Tomcat server that Sitevision is running in, add the `--war` argument to the command:

-    $ grunt dist --war

-A Java servlet named `local-assets-v4` will be compiled to the `dist` directory.

-## Deploy

-The proven way is to deploy the assets as a servlet in Tomcat.
-Manually uploading in the CMS GUI is not recommended.
-In Sitevsion 3.x, servlets are deployed in `sitevision/tomcat/webapps`.
-Copy the war file to that directory and it will automatically be deployed if hot deployment is active.

 ### Add and Remove Sass Files